Driving a 170% increase in WAU for a consumer-facing startup

 Boosted conversations and sparked investor interest

-The feature was demo'd at pitch events, helping to secure many conversations with potential investors, notably The Atlantic.
+The feature was demo'd at pitch events, securing conversations with potential investors, notably The Atlantic.

 THE PROBLEM